atari-monk/blog/note/ramblings.md

 Even when people try to create fair or cooperative systems, hidden power structures, greed, and self-interest creep in.
 So, instead of truly optimizing for *everyone*, societies tend to optimize for those who can game the system best.

 Do you think there’s a way out of this cycle, or is it just the nature of life?

+## Pointless Questions

+Quesstions are pointless, comming from answears we have.
+What is the point of working for dying currency ahead of a war ?
+Did we elect politician to give them option to pray on us ?
+When someone goes to job it creates politics, managers upon managers ?
+I assume that problem is jobs themselfs, becouse mostly it is just excuse to get bowl of rise.
+It is weird that humans have to give some excuse for this pathetic existance.
+Let two superpowers balance each other all the time so shire can exist in beetween.
+Othervise one will dominate an bully all others.
+Woman man relation is that man has weakness and needs to scratch himself.
+Most people prefer product then ai class software becouse most people are not creative ?